 If you don’t know where to begin, ask the concierge at your all inclusive: they want to help you have the best holiday!

-Those of you with adventure on the brain need not fear, as Fuerteventura is a water sport haven.
-Wind surfing and kite surfing are the most popular sports on Fuerteventura and there are schools located around the beaches to help you become a pro on the waves in no time.
+Those of you with adventure on the brain need not fear, as Fuerteventura is a water sports haven.
+Windsurfing and kite surfing are the most popular sports on Fuerteventura and there are schools located on the beaches to help you become a pro on the waves in no time.
 Due to the close proximity of the other Canary Islands, including Lanzarote, the sea is often calm.
-Most all inclusive hotels and resorts will be able to direct you to the right destinations to enjoy the ocean.
+Most all-inclusive hotels and resorts will be able to direct you to the right destinations to enjoy the ocean.

 If nightlife is your passion, you’ll love what Fuerteventura holidays offer.
-There’s hidden gems to enjoy across Fuerteventura.
-Nico’s Belgian Beer House in Corralejo is a great place to start your evening for its friendly welcomes and huge selection of brews.
-Towards the coast the Boardriders Grill and Bar is a trendy spot for delicious food and good company before you head further into the town.
-Once in the centre of Corralejo there’s an exciting cluster of bars and clubs all close together, so it’s easy to follow the whims of the evening.
+There are hidden gems to enjoy across Fuerteventura.
+Nico’s Belgian Beer House in Corralejo is a great place to start your evening for its friendly welcomes and a huge selection of brews.
+Towards the coast, the Boardriders Grill and Bar is a trendy spot for delicious food and good company before you head further into the town.
+Once in the centre of Corralejo, there’s an exciting cluster of bars and clubs all close together, so it’s easy to follow the whims of the evening.

-Holidays for couples on Fuerteventura can be as eventful, romantic or peaceful as you’d like them to be – from all inclusive luxury to a quaint hotel.
+Holidays for couples on Fuerteventura can be as eventful, romantic or peaceful as you’d like them to be – from all-inclusive luxury to a quaint hotel.
 Beach bums are totally spoilt for choice, with spectacular beaches lining almost every inch of the Fuerteventura's stunning coastline.
-If you're struggling to choose, our favourites include Jandia, Costa Calma and Caleta de Fuste, all worth a look!
-As well as the obvious sun, sea, sand and fun, the beaches are also host to fun pursuits such as scuba diving, snorkelling, fishing and wakeboarding.
+If you're struggling to choose, our favourites include Jandia, Costa Calma and the Fuerteventura Costa Caleta de Fuste, all worth a look!
+As well as the obvious sun, sea, sand and fun, the beaches are also home to fun pursuits such as scuba diving, snorkelling, fishing and wakeboarding.

 Fuerteventura carries a deep Spanish influence in its culture, although you’ll very quickly discover that the island has a lot of its own personality and flair!
-Holidays to Fuerteventura in 2017 or 2018 will be packed full of cultural delights, worth leaving your all inclusive for!
-The cultural scene and nightlife is plentiful, and the locals certainly love a carnival!
+Holidays to Fuerteventura in 2018 or 2019 will be packed full of cultural delights, enough to make it worthwhile leaving the hotel!
+The cultural scene and nightlife are plentiful, and the locals certainly love a carnival!